 The U.S. District Court for the Northern District of Texas, Dallas Division offers community outreach programs to increase public awareness about the role and function of the federal courts and to meet and hear from the court’s judges, officers, and staff.
-These programs are available upon request to educational and civic organizations, and free of charge to all persons in the community the Court serves throughout the Northern District of Texas (Dallas, Fort Worth, Abilene, Amarillo, Lubbock, San Angelo and Wichita Falls).
-The programs include the opportunity to tour the courthouse, observe court proceedings, meet with the judges, officers and staff of the offices that comprise the Court family.
+These programs are available upon request to educational and civic organizations, and free of charge to all persons in the community the Court serves throughout the Northern District of Texas (Dallas, Fort Worth, Abilene, Amarillo, Lubbock, San Angelo, and Wichita Falls).
+The programs include the opportunity to tour the courthouse, observe court proceedings, and meet with the judges, officers, and staff of the offices that comprise the Court family.

 In scheduling tours, priority will be given to educational institutions and civic organizations located in the Northern District of Texas.
 Tours are generally limited to two per quarter.

-NOTE: All tours, mock trials and agency visits are scheduled by appointment only.
+NOTE: All tours, mock trials, and agency visits are scheduled by appointment only.

 NOTE: When visiting the courthouse you will go through security (magnetometer and x-ray machines).
 We recommend that visitors not bring large backpacks or purses.
 Cameras, tape recording devices, laptops, PDAs, and cell phones with cameras or tape recorders built in are not allowed on court floors.
 Weapons or sharp objects that could be used as weapons are strictly prohibited.